RJay-Pickering/My_Portfolio/README.md

 3. New Godot project will be added soon, after making a bit of changes to the gameplay.

-4. Ruby projects will hopefully be runnable like the python project on the next update.
+4. Python project now can run normally.

-5. All Python and Django projects, are currently unavailable for viewing because of complications with the hosting platform (Railway) or with terminal access.
+5. All Django projects, are currently unavailable for viewing because of complications with the hosting platform (Railway).
 The projects will return to be viewed soon!

   - **Projects Effected...**
     - Base Camp News